russhughes/st7789_mpy/README.md

 - `vscrdef(tfa, height, bfa)` Set the vertical scrolling parameters.

   `tfa` is the top fixed area in pixels.
-The top fixed area is the upper portion of the display frame buffer, not scrolled.
+The top fixed area is the upper portion of the display frame buffer that will not be scrolled.

   `height` is the total height in pixels of the area scrolled.

   `bfa` is the bottom fixed area in pixels.
-The bottom fixed area is the lower portion of the display frame buffer not scrolled.
+The bottom fixed area is the lower portion of the display frame buffer that will not be scrolled.

 - `vscsad(vssa)` Set the vertical scroll address.

   `vssa` is the vertical scroll start address in pixels.
-The vertical scroll start address is the line in the frame buffer that will be the first line after the TFA.
+The vertical scroll start address is the line in the frame buffer will be the first line shown after the TFA.

 ## Helper functions